A Survey of Reinforcement Learning from Human Feedback: Reward Model Training

 \paragraph{Semi-Supervised Training}

 Semi-supervised training, blending labeled and unlabeled data, can leverage the unlabeled data to glean information about the task and the environment.
 This is most commonly done by generating pseudo-labels for the unlabeled data, either by leveraging model predictions or by making assumptions.
-The first approach is utilized by \citet{cao2021weak} and \citet{zhan2021humanguided}, which use generative models and GAN-based methods to mimic human preferences.
+The first approach is used by \citet{cao2021weak}, using supervised learning methods to predict human preferences, and \citet{zhan2021humanguided}, employing a GAN-based approach to learn and mimic human preference patterns.
 Similarly, \citet{park2022surf} expand their data set with high-confidence unlabeled samples based on the preference predictor’s evaluations.
 The second strategy, making assumptions to augment data, is showcased by \citet{zhou2020learning}.
 They generate preference data by assuming that (i) human-written examples are better than model-written examples, (ii) human-written and model-written examples are indistinguishable amongst themselves, and (iii) generations of later model iterations are better than those of earlier ones.
+This is closely related to \gls{RLAIF}, where a pretrained language model is used to gather preference feedback, effectively leveraging the knowledge about human preferences learned by the pretrained language model through self-supervised learning.

 \paragraph{Data Augmentation}

 Data augmentation focuses on creating additional examples from existing labeled data.
 Temporal augmentation is particularly effective in \gls{RLHF}, involving trajectory data.
 This is exemplified by \citet{brown2019extrapolating} and \citet{park2022surf} who base their augmentation on the premise that preferences for complete trajectories can be extrapolated to cropped segments, allowing the generation of multiple derivative pairs from a single labeled trajectory pair. \Citet{park2022surf} additionally explore state modifications, such as random re-scaling and Gaussian noise addition, finding temporal cropping to be the most effective, with noise sometimes negatively impacting performance.
 In a similar vein, \citet{verma2023state} focus on augmenting trajectories by concentrating on changing elements in observations and perturbing the other parts, based on the premise that movement indicates importance in image-based observations.
 Complementing these methods, \citet{abramson2022improving} employ augmentation by randomly altering instructions and language responses, thus creating artificial examples of non-preferred behavior.
 These diverse data augmentation methods collectively enhance the training data set, contributing to the increased robustness and efficacy of \gls{RLHF} models.